maxbechtold/tante-emmas/src/hints/lessons.md

 * Stop the previous server (Vert.x) before starting a new server (you will possibly not recognize that you run on an old server session)
 * Save all tests you want to keep.
 Each recorder session will replace existing files
 * Delete all tests before starting a new server.
 Otherwise you cannot distinguish old recorded and new recorded files
 * Read the javadocs for the used annotations.
-They will give you further hints you to accomplish succesful recordings
+They will give you further hints on how to accomplish succesful recordings
 * Do not rely on few tests, about 100 tests will produce an acceptable coverage

 ---